crcn/tandem-old/docs/user-guide/README.md

 This doc is aimed to take you step-by-step through developing your _first_ application with Tandem.
 Example code and videos are also provided with each phase to help you along the way.

 There are many nuances, patterns, and terminology used in the app, so I wouldn't recomend skipping through any section.
-Cliff notes are available for each section for anyone in a rush.
 I also added some personal thoughts, workflows, and philosophies into the user guide here that may seem obvious to experienced developers, or people may disagree with, but a minor intent in spelling some of the higher level ideas is to show how Tandem _aims_ to be a wholesome tool.

 ## What is Tandem and why should I use it?